valbuild/val/examples/next/README.md

 ### Content

-See the `.val.ts` for where content is defined how it is used.
+Check out the `.val.ts` files where content is defined to learn more.